Harlem African Burial Ground

-The Harlem African Burial Ground was a segregated cemetery created in 1668 for the burial of enslaved and freed Africans in the Dutch colony of Harlem, located at what is presently 2460 2nd Avenue in New York City.
+The Harlem African Burial Ground was a segregated cemetery created in 1668 for the burial of enslaved and freed Africans in the Dutch colony of Harlem.
+It is located at what is presently 2460 Second Avenue in the East Harlem neighborhood of Manhattan in New York City.
 It was maintained until 1858 by the Elmendorf Reformed Church, the successor of the Low Dutch Reformed Church of Harlem which founded the cemetery.
 Although historians of New York and Harlem, as well as church historians, were aware of the cemetery's existence, the East Harlem community was largely unaware of its history until the late 1990s when the New York City Department of Transportation (DOT) began planning the reconstruction of the nearby Willis Avenue Bridge.
 The investigation revealed that the construction might affect a colonial site and historic burial ground which was under the decommissioned East 126th Street Bus Depot.
 Per New York State law, the DOT conducted a Phase I-A historical and archeological survey, which verified the existence of the burial ground.

 History

 In 1658, the Dutch governor Peter Stuyvesant ordered enslaved Africans to construct a road from the Dutch colony in Lower Manhattan to the colony of Nieuw Haarlem.
 The Dutch colonizers of Nieuw Haarlem raised funds to build a Reformed Dutch church at what would become 1st Avenue between 126th and 127th Street in 1665.
 In 1667, a quarter-acre plot of land north of the church became the colony's first official burial ground.
 In 1686, the church relocated to a new building to the south of the original church and established a new cemetery at the site; the original burial ground would become known as the Negro Burying Ground, presently called the Harlem African Burial Ground.

 The Low Dutch Reformed Church of Harlem maintained these segregated cemeteries for white parishioners and parishioners of African descent.
 The church moved a few blocks from its original site in the mid-19th century and sold the African burial grounds to a parishioner who used the land for grazing livestock.
+The Low Dutch Church eventually sold the site in 1853, allowing for the re-division of the land, including the burial grounds, into private parcels that would become City Block 1803.
 After contacting descendants for permission, the remains of the white parishioners were disinterred and reburied in Woodlawn Cemetery in the Bronx; the remains of the African parishioners were left behind.
 The land was subsequently used for a variety of purposes including an amusement park, a beer garden, barracks for a National Guard infantry unit, and a film studio owned by William Randolph Hearst.
 The building was bought by the Third Avenue Railway Company for its streetcars and later buses, which was then acquired by the city.